 The other approach to ingesting assets is to pull assets from the local file system.
 However, if you cannot get an external drive or network share mounted to the server to perform a pull-based approach, posting the assets over HTTP is the best option.

-The ACS AEM Tools CSV Asset Importer pulls assets from the file system and asset metadata from a CSV file for the asset import.
-The AEM Asset Manager API is used to import the assets into the system and apply the configured metadata properties.
+The ACS Experience Manager Tools CSV Asset Importer pulls assets from the file system and asset metadata from a CSV file for the asset import.
+The Experience Manager Asset Manager API is used to import the assets into the system and apply the configured metadata properties.
 Ideally, assets are mounted on the server via a network file mount or through an external drive.

 When assets are not transmitted over a network the overall performance improves a lot.
 This method is usually the most efficient method to load assets into the repository.
 Additionally, you can import all assets and metadata in a single step as the tool supports metadata ingestion.
 No other step is required to apply the metadata, say using a separate tool.